 Looking for stocks with high upside potential?
 Just follow the big players within the hedge fund industry.
 Why should you do so?
 Let’s take a brief look at what statistics have to say about hedge funds’ stock picking abilities to illustrate.
-The Standard and Poor’s 500 Index returned approximately 5.7% in the 12 months ending October 26 (including dividend payments).
-Conversely, hedge funds’ 30 preferred S&P 500 stocks (as of June 2014) generated a return of 15.1% during the same 12-month period, with 53% of these stock picks outperforming the broader market benchmark.
+The Standard and Poor’s 500 Index returned approximately 12.1% in 2019 (through May 30th).
+Conversely, hedge funds’ 20 preferred S&P 500 stocks generated a return of 18.7% during the same period, with the majority of these stock picks outperforming the broader market benchmark.
 Coincidence?
 It might happen to be so, but it is unlikely.
 Our research covering the last 18 years indicates that hedge funds' stock picks generate superior risk-adjusted returns.
 That's why we believe it is wise to check hedge fund activity before you invest your time or your savings on a stock like Madrigal Pharmaceuticals, Inc. (NASDAQ:MDGL).

-Let's take a peek at the key hedge fund action regarding Madrigal Pharmaceuticals, Inc. (NASDAQ:MDGL).
+Let's take a glance at the fresh hedge fund action surrounding Madrigal Pharmaceuticals, Inc. (NASDAQ:MDGL).

 View table here if you experience formatting issues.